openmc-dev/openmc/docs/source/devguide/particle_restart.rst

 **/filetype** (*int*)

     Flags what type of file this is.
-A value of -1 indicates a statepoint file, a value of -2 indicates a particle restart file, and a value of -3 indicates a source file.
+A value of -1 indicates a statepoint file, a value of -2 indicates a particle restart file, a value of -3 indicates a source file, and a value of -4 indicates a track file.

 **/revision** (*int*)

-    Revision of the binary state point file.
-Any time a change is made in the format of the state-point file, this integer is incremented.
+    Revision of the particle restart file format.
+Any time a change is made in the format, this integer is incremented.

 **/current_batch** (*int*)